Murder inquiry after woman and two children die in Kettering

 - Published

-A woman and two children have died after they were found with serious injuries in a house, police said.
+A woman and two children have died after they were found with serious injuries in a property, police said.

-Officers were called to Petherton Court, Kettering, at 11:15 GMT where a boy, thought to be aged 6, and a girl, aged 4, were found seriously injured.
+Officers were called to Petherton Court, Kettering, at 11:15 GMT where a boy and a girl, believed to be aged six and four, were found.

 Paramedics attended to the woman but she died at the scene, police said.
 The two children later died in hospital.

-A 52-year-old man has been arrested on suspicion of murder in connection with the incident and is in custody.
+A 52-year-old man has been arrested on suspicion of murder and remains in police custody.

+Northamptonshire Police said they were not looking for anyone else in connection with the case at this moment in time.

+Supt Steve Freeman said: "It is a desperately sad incident and I want to be absolutely clear on our unwavering commitment in establishing what has happened here and in seeking justice for this woman and these young children.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk